Derrick Byars: Germany

 In December 2007, Byars played in eight games for the Köln 99ers, a Basketball Bundesliga team based in Cologne, Germany, having arrived at the end of October with a foot injury that had to be cured first.
 He averaged 6.3 points and 18 minutes per game in four games in the ULEB Cup and 3.5 points in another 4 games in the Bundesliga.
 He was cut from the team again on December 21, 2007.

 On November 2, 2009, Byars was introduced as the new small forward for ALBA Berlin.

 France

 On January 24, 2008, he was subsequently signed by Chorale Roanne Basket of the Ligue Nationale de Basketball (LNB) in France.

 His club finished fourth in the 2007/08 regular season, and lost in the 2008 LNB final against Nancy after beating regular season winner Le Mans in the semi-final.

 Byars averaged 8 points and 3 rebounds in 24 minutes of playing time.

 NBA Development League

-Derrick Byars was drafted in the 2008 NBA Developmental League Draft with the 5th overall pick by the Bakersfield Jam.
+Derrick Byars was drafted in the 2008 NBA Development League draft with the 5th overall pick by the Bakersfield Jam.
 While averaging 18 points per game on the season, he was named to the 2009 NBA D-League All-Star Game and led all players in scoring with 18 points.
 He returned to the team briefly in 2011, claiming another NBA Developmental League Player of the Week award after scoring a career-high 45 points versus Springfield Armor.